 We often equate the Atonement with the suffering and sacrifice of Jesus, in the Garden of Gethsemane, and on the cross, but there may be a deeper meaning that we usually do not recognize.
 It is the meaning that can be found in the word itself: at-one-ment.
 At-one-ment are those acts that help us to become at-one again with God, to become reconciled with our Source, with true Father, with Universe, with Cosmos, with Life.
 We begin life in perfect at-one-ment with Life in our infancy.
 It is Joy.
 It is Love.
 There are no cares or concerns.
 But, as described above, we Fall out of that state of consciousness.
 We recognize our “self” as a separate being in the world, and this separates us from being at-one with that Presence of Life and Love.
 The goal of the at-one-ment is to bring us back into that Presence of God, of our Source, of Life, and Love, and Being (the Great I AM THAT I AM).

-We think that Jesus went into the Garden of Gethsemane, and suffered tremendously for each and every one of us, once and for all, so that we would not have to suffer.
-Have you ever noticed how you still suffer?
+We tend to think that Jesus went into the Garden of Gethsemane, and suffered tremendously for each and every one of us, once and for all, so that we would not have to suffer.
+But have you ever noticed how you still suffer?
 Each and every one of us still suffers.
 We still break our arms, slip on our hips, lose our jobs, divorce from our spouses, get cancer, and often die a slow tortuous death.
 This is real suffering.
 Don’t think for a minute that it isn’t.
 You are really suffering.
 In fact, it is your psychological self that is suffering.
 Your ego feels pain, something that is Bad, that it dislikes (aversion), that it Knows is Bad for it, and so it tries to escape.
 It tries to flee.
 It tries to find the Good again, feelings that it likes (desires), that are enjoyable, that make it feel Good.
 If our ego cannot escape the pain, if it cannot find relief, it suffers.
 It moans.
 It groans.
 It sheds many tears.
 It feels the pain, the hurt, the despair, the brokenness of itself.

 Why is this?
 Why do we still suffer?
 Didn’t Jesus take care of that?
 No. Jesus didn’t suffer for you.
 You suffer for you.
 Your ego suffers as you cannot escape the pain or find relief.
 You suffer when your ego does not accept pain as a natural part of Life, as a natural consequence of Living in Reality of being a Human Being.
 You suffer when you do not realize that you are not the pain; you are the awareness of that pain.
 You identify with the pain, this “son of perdition,” and this causes your suffering.
 You think you are the pain.
 But no, actually, the pain is an object in your consciousness, a perception in consciousness.
 It hurts, no doubt, and consciousness can be strongly aware of that hurting, but it is not the hurting itself.
 You are not your pain.
 You are not the hurting.
 It is a feeling, an emotion in consciousness, and you are not that.